mobilabsolutions/stash-sdk-ios/README.md

 }
 ```

-There is some more information on this in the [SDK UI Usage Tutorial](https://github.com/mobilabsolutions/payment-sdk-ios-open/wiki/SDK-UI-Usage-Tutorial) in our wiki.
+You can find more information about this in the [SDK UI Usage Tutorial](https://github.com/mobilabsolutions/payment-sdk-ios-open/wiki/SDK-UI-Usage-Tutorial) in our Wiki.

-### Registering a credit card
+### Credit Card Registration

 To register a credit card, the `registerCreditCard` method of the registration manager is used.
-Provide it with an instance of `CreditCardData`, which upon initialization also validates the credit card data.
+You should provide it with an instance of the `CreditCardData`, which upon initialization also validates the credit card data.

-The `CreditCardData` is provided with `BillingData`.
-This `BillingData` contains information about the user that is necessary for registering a credit card.
-Its fields are all optional and their necessity PSP-dependant.
-As with all registration methods, you also need to set PSP you wanna use to register credit card.
+The `CreditCardData` is provided with the `BillingData`.
+This `BillingData` contains information about the user that is necessary to register a credit card.
+Its fields are all optional and their necessity is PSP-dependant.
+As with all the registration methods, you also need to set the PSP you want to use to register the credit card.

 ```swift
 let name = SimpleNameProvider(firstName: "Max", lastName: "Mustermann")